Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Simulation

 \subsection{Deep Reinforcement Learning}

-We develop the DRL algorithm introduced in Section \ref{sec:sys} within the same simulation architecture and data set employing the random selection algorithm.
-In each transmission period, the PL collects the historical actions, i.e., the selected VRBs, and the historical observations, i.e., the received feedback (ACK/NACK), over previous 16 transmission periods to construct the state, and then selects the VRB with the highest Q-value provided from the deep neural network among the idle VRBs sensed from the last transmission period.
+We develop the DRL algorithm introduced in Section \ref{sec:DRL} within the same simulation architecture and data set employing the random selection algorithm.
+In each transmission period, PL collects the historical actions, i.e., the selected VRBs, and the historical observations, i.e., the received feedback (ACK/NACK), over previous 16 transmission periods to construct the state, and then selects the VRB with the highest Q-value provided from the deep neural network among the idle VRBs sensed from the last transmission period.

 We construct a five-layer deep QNN, with two 1-dimensional convolution layers and three fully connected layers, as illustrated in Fig \ref{fig:dqn}.
-For the system model detailed in Section \ref{sec:sys}, the state dimension and input data are relatively small in the examples simulated, we thus chose a five-layer deep QNN which is not too deep in order for the model weight to be controlled.
+For the system model detailed in Section \ref{sec:DRL}, the state dimension and input data are relatively small in the examples simulated, we thus choose a five-layer deep QNN which is not too deep so that the model weight can be controlled.
 Table \ref{tb:hyper_pra} lists the hyper parameters of the deep Q-learning neural network.
+Note that the simulation is running from the very beginning, and we do not pre-train the DRL model on the same data but let the model train during the process.
+The collision is calculated from the same start transmission period as the random selection algorithm so that the comparison between the two discussed algorithms is fair (no extra training or learning time for DRL).

 The simulation results are shown in Fig. \ref{fig:result_2}.
-With the same resource keeping probability, $P_c^{ht}$ applied by the DRL algorithm is always lower than that by the random selection algorithm under the different vehicle density.
-In particular, $P_c^{ht}$ in low and high vehicle density is at least decreased by 73\% and 45\% respectively, if it is observed from the case ($p = 0.9$) with the lowest performance improvement.
-Since the DRL algorithm learns the pattern from the environment by constructing the state including the historical actions and observations, it always outperforms the random selection algorithm.
-With the vehicle density increasing, $P_c^{ht}$ also increases, nevertheless, it's still lower than that applied by the random selection algorithm intuitively.
-Regarding the change of resource keeping probability, the DRL algorithm is less sensitive especially in low vehicle density as the DRL algorithm maintains a memory size of each state, training the neural network from the memory.
-Thus, the PL can learn the status of the environment and is less likely to be impacted by any change in the environment.
+With the same resource keeping probability, $P_c^{ht}$ applied by DRL is always lower than that with the random selection algorithm in different vehicle density.
+In particular, $P_c^{ht}$ in the low and high vehicle density is at least decreased by 73\% and 45\% respectively.
+When the vehicle density increases, $P_c^{ht}$ also increases, nevertheless, it's still lower than that applied by the random selection algorithm significantly.
+Moreover, DRL seems to be less sensitive regarding the change of resource keeping probability.
+Since DRL maintains a memory size of each state, training the neural network from the memory, PL can thereby learn the potential pattern of the communication environment, which is less likely to be impacted by some changes such as the different resource keeping probability in the environment.